osoner/countly-documentation/reference/drill.md

 #Countly Drill

-Countly now offers something called Countly Drill to [Countly Cloud](http://count.ly/products/editions/cloud) and [Enterprise](http://count.ly/products/editions/enterprise) customers.
+Countly Drill is available to [Countly Cloud](http://count.ly/products/editions/cloud) and [Enterprise](http://count.ly/products/editions/enterprise) users.
 This is a bit of a game changer and we hope to clarify how to use Countly Drill in this quick reference.
 Before we start to get more into the magic, we need to make sure you understand all about Countly custom events (which has been around for more than a year) since Countly Drill is all about custom events.

 In the [custom event system](http://count.ly/resources/reference/custom-events) Countly lets you keep track of your own metrics in a pretty simple way by sending event data like this;